bugsnag/maze-runner/docs/Mock_Server.md

   - Testing new features of Bugsnag during development

 Set this value to the API key of the desired destination project in the Bugsnag dashboard.
 The MAZE_REPEATER_API_KEY environment variable can also be set as an alternative to this option.

+# Endpoints

+The mock server provides a number of endpoints for test fixture to use:

+- `/` - simply responds to every request with a 200 status code
+- `/notify` - for `POST`ing Bugsnag errors to for later verification
+- `/sessions` - for `POST`ing Bugsnag sessions to for later verification
+- `/traces` - for `POST`ing Bugsnag Performance traces to for later verification
+- `/builds` - for `POST`ing Bugsnag builds to for later verification
+- `/uploads` - for `POST`ing Bugsnag uploads to for later verification
+- `/sourcemap`, `react-native-source-map` - for `POST`ing Bugsnag sourcemaps to for later verification
+- `/reflect` - provides a mechanism for instructing the server to behave in certain ways (e.g. responding after a specified time delay)
+- `/logs` - provides a mechanism for recording and checking log messages
+- `/command` - provides a mechanism for feeding instructions and any other information to the test fixture using only HTTP requests instigated by the test fixture.
+Essential for platforms that either do not support Appium, or render in such a way that elements are not accessible.
+- `/metrics` - provides a mechanism for collecting arbitrary metrics from a test fixture, collating and writing them to a CSV file at the end of a run.